 These exercises are designed exclusively for beginners, keeping their interests and pain points in mind.
 Once you follow all these steps in a systematic manner, you can easily master the art of playing the piano in no time!

-It is essential to practice these exercises regularly to obtain the best results possible!
+It is essential to practice these finger exercises for piano regularly to obtain the best results possible!
 Repeated practice is absolutely crucial!
-Let us take a look at the different exercises that we have at hand!
+Let us take a look at the different exercises that you can follow!

 The fingers form the most significant aspect of playing the piano.
 Hence, they should be mastered in the initial stages of your training itself!
-Experts recommend several steps that you should follow to be able to become a professional player.
+Experts at Music Pandit recommend several steps that you should follow to be able to become a professional player.
 They include:

 The following exercises are the actual routine that you should follow while practising to master your finger movements.